FormidableLabs/nextjs-sanity-fe/README.md

 To show the CMS data to end-users we created a Next.js web app that server-renders some common e-commerce pages, including a landing page, a Product Listing Page (PLP) with sorting and filtering, and a Product Details Page (PDP).

-The CMS data is fetched on the server via GraphQL using [urql](https://formidable.com/open-source/urql/) and via GROQ using the standard `fetch` API.
+The CMS data is fetched on the server via GROQ using the standard `fetch` API.
 With a sprinkle of [TailwindCSS](https://tailwindcss.com/) styling we have something that looks like the following.

 <p align="center">
   <img src="./docs/img/website-sample.png" alt="Sample of the deployed website" />